 Chips need to keep getting smaller in order to advance on Moore’s law, and that is proving increasingly more complicated and expensive to achieve with time.
 That has caused most digital chip makers to become “fabless” designers, rather than manufacturers, instead relying on contracted foundries like TSMC to manufacture their designs.
 This has benefitted the digital chip makers’ free cash flow margins, as exiting the manufacturing business has removed large cash expenses from their business models.

-Qualcomm's revenue growth over the last three years has been strong, averaging 29.4% annually.
-And as you can see below, last year has been especially strong, with quarterly revenue growing from $9.33 billion to $11.3 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Qualcomm's revenue growth over the last three years has been strong, averaging 28.5% annually.
+But as you can see below, its revenue declined from $10.9 billion in the same quarter last year to $8.45 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-This quarter, Qualcomm's inventory days came in at 119, 42 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.
+This quarter, Qualcomm's DIO came in at 159, which is 69 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

-Qualcomm reported an operating margin of 37.3% in Q4, up 0.9 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Qualcomm reported an operating margin of 29.8% in Q3, down 6.8 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Operating margins have been trending up over the last year, averaging 38.6%.
-Qualcomm's margins remain one of the highest in the semiconductor industry, driven by its solid gross margins and economies of scale generated from its highly efficient operating model's economies of scale.
+Qualcomm's operating margins have been trending down over the last year, averaging 36.6%.
+However, the company's profitability remains one of the strongest in the industry, driven by its solid gross margins and economies of scale generated from its highly efficient operating model.

 Earnings, Cash & Competitive Moat

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Qualcomm's free cash flow came in at $812 million in Q4, up 25.5% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Qualcomm's free cash flow came in at -$639 million in Q3, down 127% year on year.

-Qualcomm's average return on invested capital (ROIC) over the last 5 years of 57.8% implies it has a strong competitive position and is able to invest in profitable growth over the long term.
+Qualcomm's average return on invested capital (ROIC) of 78.9% over the last five years implies that it has a strong competitive position and was able to invest in profitable growth over time.

-Sporting a market capitalization of $131 billion, more than $6.38 billion in cash and with positive free cash flow over the last twelve months, we're confident that Qualcomm has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $147 billion, a $8.63 billion cash balance, and positive free cash flow over the last 12 months, we're confident that Qualcomm has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-Qualcomm may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+Qualcomm may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
 We think Qualcomm is a solid business.
-We would expect growth rates to moderate from here, but its impressive revenue growth suggests that it's expanding its market share over the last three years.
-On top of that, its impressive operating margins are indicative of an highly efficient business model, and its high return on invested capital suggests it is well run and in a strong position for profitable growth and its strong operating margins are indicative of a well-run business.
+We'd expect growth rates to moderate from here, but its impressive revenue growth suggests that it's expanding its market share over the last three years.
+And while its cash burn raises the question of whether it can sustainably maintain its growth, the good news is its high ROIC suggests it is well run and in a strong position for profitable growth and its strong operating margins are indicative of a well-run business.

-Qualcomm's price to earnings ratio based on the next twelve months is 8.8x.
+Qualcomm's price-to-earnings ratio based on the next 12 months is 14.6x.
 There are definitely things to like about Qualcomm and looking at the semiconductors landscape right now, it seems that the company trades at a pretty interesting price point.

-The Wall St analysts covering the company had a one year price target of $174.6 per share right before these results, implying that they saw upside in buying Qualcomm even in the short term.
+Wall Street analysts covering the company had a one year price target of $137.3 per share right before these results, implying that they saw upside in buying Qualcomm even in the short term.